-Suggested Page Limits
+Suggested Page Limits for Technical Proposal Parts

-Section 3.4.4 gives suggested page limits for each part of the technical proposal.
+section 3.4.4 gives suggested page limits for each part of the technical proposal.
 These are guidelines and are not strict requirements, except for the minimum page requirement stated for Part 7: Commercialization and Business Plan.
 Offerors are still required to meet the total page-limit proposal requirements as described above.